RunestoneInteractive/pythonds/_sources/Recursion/SierpinskiTriangle.rst

 Since we can continue to apply the algorithm indefinitely, what is the base case?
 We will see that the base case is set arbitrarily as the number of times we want to divide the triangle into pieces.
-Sometimes we call this number the “degree” of the fractal.
+Sometimes we call this number the *degree* of the fractal.
 Each time we make a recursive call, we subtract 1 from the degree until we reach 0.
 When we reach a degree of 0, we stop making recursive calls.
 The code that generated the Sierpinski Triangle in :ref:`Figure 3 <fig_sierpinski>` is shown in